corgras/Readmore.js/README.md

 <a href="https://www.paypal.com/donate/?hosted_button_id=DMETJT5YE55HN"><img alt="Donate" src="https://img.shields.io/badge/Donate-PayPal?style=for-the-badge&logo=paypal&label=PayPal&color=blue"></a>
 </div>
 <br>
-A smooth and responsive plugin in pure JavaScript for collapsing and expanding long text blocks.
-The «Read More» or «Close» buttons allow you to hide or show additional content, enhancing readability and saving space on the page.
-Perfect for mobile devices and convenient management of large amounts of text.
+ReadMore.js is a lightweight and flexible JavaScript plugin for creating user-friendly expandable text blocks with "Read More" and "Hide" buttons.
+It optimizes the display of large amounts of content, improving readability and saving space on the page.
+The plugin is ideal for websites, blogs, news portals, and other projects where managing long texts on desktops and mobile devices is necessary.
 <br><br>

 **NOTE:**

- - The script does not depend on external libraries (such as jQuery).
+ - The plugin works standalone, requiring no third-party libraries such as jQuery..
- - Content displayed with Readmore.js is fully accessible to search engines from the start, as the HTML structure remains unchanged.
+ - All content remains accessible to search engines, as the plugin does not alter the HTML structure of the page.
 <br><br>

 **DOCUMENTATION DETAILED:**